gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The diagram shown in {{sctp-encryption-encrypt-chunk-states-2}} describes the structure of an SCTP packet being sent after the ENCRYPTED state has been reached.
-Suck packets are built with the SCTP Common header and only one ENCRYPT chunk.
+Suck packets are built with the SCTP Common header.
+Only one ENCRYPT chunk can be sent in a SCTP packet.

 ### Encrypted Data Chunk transmission